pbansfore/Call-Centre-Performance-Excel-Report-/README.md

-# 📞 Call Centre Performance Dashboard
+# 📞 Call Centre Performance Report

-Welcome to the **Call Centre Performance Dashboard** — a dynamic and interactive Excel dashboard designed to deliver deep insights into call center operations.
+Welcome to the **Call Centre Performance Report** — a dynamic and interactive Excel dashboard designed to deliver deep insights into call center operations.
 This project integrates raw data, performance metrics, and visualization tools to track agent performance, analyze customer behavior, and improve operational efficiency.

 ---